-Come January 25, 2020, families and friends will be feasting, partaking in centuries-old superstitions, and spending time together to celebrate Chinese New Year celebrations taking place from Sydney to San Francisco, you'll have plenty of opportunities to show your respect and well wishes if you know how to say happy new year in Chinese!
+Come January 25, 2020, families and friends will be feasting, partaking in centuries-old superstitions, and spending time together to celebrate Chinese New Year.
+With vibrant celebrations taking place from Sydney to San Francisco, you'll have plenty of opportunities to pay your respects and well wishes to the Chinese, especially if you know the customary greetings.

-Chinese New Year is huge.
-With people scattered around the globe observing the Lunar New Year, you'll find major celebrations with fireworks, parades, and festivities in nearly every major city.
+Chinese New Year is a massive, international celebration.
+With people scattered around the globe observing the Lunar New Year, you're sure to find fireworks, parades, and street fairs in nearly every major city.

 Although the first few days are the most observed, Chinese New Year actually runs for 15 consecutive days and ends with the Lantern Festival.
-Preparations take place for weeks in advance to ensure that the new year is filled with luck and prosperity (two things the Chinese value immensely).
+Preparations take place for weeks in advance to ensure that this period is filled with luck and prosperity (two things the Chinese value immensely).

-Chinese New Year is a time when families reconvene, share lots of food, and set the pace for the new year.
-Firecrackers are thrown in abundance to frighten away unlucky spirits, and red is worn -- even red underwear -- because of its symbolic meaning.
-Children receive small gifts and money in red envelopes, and various figures from history are honored.
+This is a time for family and lots of food.
+Firecrackers are thrown in abundance to frighten away unlucky spirits, and red is worn, even red underwear, because of its symbolic meaning.
+Children receive small gifts and money in red envelopes called lai see and various figures from history are honored.

 Gong Xi Fa Cai